 Figure 5-4.
-Port VLAN ID (PVID)
+GVRP Setting

-Parameter Description Unit Displays the Unit ID of the switch - within the switch stack - that the VLAN will be created on.
+Doromotor Description Parameter Description Unit Displays the Unit ID of the switch - within the switch stack - that the VLAN will be created on.
 From/To These two fields allow you to specify the range of ports that will be included in the Port-based VLAN that you are creating using the 802.1Q Port Settings page.
 PVID A Port VLAN Identifier is a classification mechanism that associates a port with a specific VLAN and is used to make forwarding decisions for untagged packets received by the port.
 For example, if port #2 is assigned a PVID of 3, then all untagged packets received on port #2 will be assigned to VLAN 3.
 This number is generally the same as the VID# number assigned to the port in the Edit 802.1Q VLANs menu above.
+GVRP State The Group VLAN Registration Protocol (GVRP) enables the port to dynamically become a member of a VLAN.
+GVRP is disabled by default.
 Ingress Check This field can be toggled using the space bar between Enabled and Disabled .
 Enabled enables the port to compare the VID tag of an incoming packet with the PVID number assigned to the port.
 If the two are different, the port filters (drops) the packet.
 Disabled disables Ingress filtering.
 Ingress Checking is disabled by default.
-Frame Type Allows you to specify the action the switch will take when a packet is received.
-If you specify Admin_all the switch will receive and forward all packets to this VLAN regardless of whether or not the packet has an 802.1Q VLAN tag or not.
-If you specify Tagged_only the switch will drop any untagged packets it receives for this VLAN.